vega/vega-lite/site/docs/transform/window.md

 <div class="vl-example" data-name="window_cumulative_running_average"></div>

-## Additional Examples

-These are examples of window transforms that can be simplified with the join aggregate transform.
-Please refer to the [join aggregate examples](joinaggregate.html#examples).

 ### Percent of Total

 The window transform *can* be used to compute an aggregate and attach it to all records in order to derive a percent of total, however, a simpler approach is to use the [join aggregate](joinaggregate.html) transform instead.